alexespejo/ctc-vercel-testing-deploy/PREVIEW_ENVIRONMENTS.md

 Preview `VITE_API_URL` is set dynamically by GitHub Actions (or the build script fallback), so it does **not** need to be configured in the dashboard.

+### 4. Root Directory (Client Project)

+In the **client project's** Vercel dashboard → **Settings → General → Root Directory**, set it to `client`.

+This tells Vercel the project lives in the `client/` subdirectory of the repo.
+The GitHub Actions workflow accounts for this by placing the prebuilt output at the repo root `.vercel/output/` and running `vercel deploy --prebuilt` from the repo root — Vercel then applies the `client` root directory setting correctly.
+Do **not** run `vercel deploy` from inside the `client/` directory, as that causes the path to be doubled (`client/client`).

+### 5. Deployment Protection (Server Project)

+In the **server project's** Vercel dashboard → **Settings → Deployment Protection**, disable protection for preview deployments (or turn it off entirely).

+By default, Vercel protects preview deployments with Vercel Authentication, requiring visitors to be logged in to Vercel.
+Since the server is an API, this causes the browser client to receive a `401 Unauthorized` before any request reaches Express.
+Disabling it allows the client preview to call the server preview freely.

 ---

 ## CORS